UnstableDesign/unstabledesign.github.io/_posts/2021-04-24-getting-started.md

 comments: true
 ---

 <p>Welcome to AdaCAD.
-This page will given an overview of the interface and a few tips on how to get started drafting. </p>
+This resources on this page will give you an overview of the interface and a few tips on how to get started drafting. </p>

 ![file]({{ site.baseurl }}/assets/images/Mixer_Overview.jpeg)
 <p>A labeled guide to the AdaCAD interface</p>